All Episodes

 That's what she was doing.

-That does kind of beg the question of with that much detergent around, how'd you get to an affected wound?
+That does kind of beg the question of with that much detergent around, how'd you get an affected wound?

-That is a dirty assumption.
+That is a dirty ass.

 So anyway, number two here.